m3mentomor1/launchpad-jia/src/IMPLEMENTED_TICKETS.md

 This document provides comprehensive documentation for all implemented tickets in the Jia Recruiter Portal career management system.
 All tickets have been successfully implemented and tested.

+You can access the app here (Hosted & Deployed on Vercel):

 ## Table of Contents

 ### Tickets